 How Upbringing shapes Entrepreneurs

 Are entrepreneurs born or raised?
 This is an important question because startups represent one of the most promising avenues for career success for young generation entering the job market.
-A number of factors influence whether someone will become an entrepreneur, such as having varied life experiences, diverse social relationships and deep knowledge in a domain.
-But evidence shoes that the family matters, too.
+A number of factors influence whether someone will become an entrepreneur, such as having varied life experiences, diverse social relationships, and deep knowledge in a domain.
+But evidence shows that the family matters, too.

 While exposure to entrepreneurial role models helps raise future businessmen and businesswomen, there is no guarantee that parents’ entrepreneurial traits will naturally appear in their offspring.
 There is no entrepreneur gene, and most character traits associated with business owners dissipate within two generations.
 Being raised in an entrepreneurial household is the single biggest predictor of a young person’s inclination toward new venture creation.
 In other words, it all starts at home.
 But running a business can be demanding, pulling entrepreneurs away from the home and discouraging their kids from following in their absentee parents’ footsteps.
 Entrepreneurs shouldn’t shield kids from business, but let them learn from it.